 A crown never fading, a kingdom of glory!

-While at Sanquhar, Hyslop had opened an evening school ‘for the instruction of his humble pastoral associates’ marking the beginning of a career in teaching which took him to Greenock and later Edinburgh.
+While at Sanquhar, Hyslop had opened an evening school ‘for the instruction of his humble pastoral associates’ marking the beginning of a career in teaching which took him to Greenock and then to Edinburgh.

-After a spell teaching in London was back to sea serving as a schoolmaster on the HMS Tweed (man-of-war) bound for the Mediterranean and then onto the Cape of Good Hope.
-The ship anchored at Cape Verde and while resting on the island of St. Jago, James Hyslop with a number of shipmates were seized by fever and he died on 4th November 1827, aged 29 years.
+After a spell teaching in London he was back to sea serving as a schoolmaster on the HMS Tweed (man-of-war) bound for the Mediterranean and then onto the Cape of Good Hope.
+The ship anchored at Cape Verde and while resting on the island of St. Jago, James Hyslop, along with a number of shipmates were seized by fever, and he died on 4th November 1827, aged 29 years.

 James Hyslop was buried at sea with full military honours.

 When the “Tweed” reached the Cape of Good Hope, a communication was sent to Mr. Hyslop’s mother announcing her son’s death, and intimating the high esteem in which he was held by all on board, and the faithful and affectionate manner in which he discharged his duties as tutor.
 Among his papers a few scraps of poetry were found, but the only complete piece was a copy of the “Scottish National Melody.”